googleapis/google-api-dotnet-client/FAQ.md

 // Create the service request as normal
 DemoRequest demoRequest = service.Demo(emptyBody);

-// Add an interceptor to modify the request before sending it. demoRequest.ModifyRequest = httpRequestMessage =>
+// Prepare to send the request using the service HttpClient directly Uri uri = demoRequest.CreateRequest().RequestUri;
-{
-    httpRequestMessage.Content = new StringContent(json, Encoding.UTF8, "application/json");
+HttpContent content = new StringContent(json, Encoding.UTF8, "application/json");
-};
-// Execute the request.
+// Execute the request
-GoogleApiHttpBody response = demoRequest.Execute();
+HttpResponseMessage response = service.HttpClient.PostAsync(uri, content).Result;
+// JSON repsonse data can now be read directly from the response
 ```

 See issue [#1068](https://github.com/googleapis/google-api-dotnet-client/issues/1068) for more details.